dotansimha/graphql-code-generator/website/docs/generated-config/typescript-vue-apollo-smart-ops.md

 Removes fragment duplicates for reducing data transfer.
 It is done by removing sub-fragments imports from fragment definition Instead - all of them are imported to the Operation node.

+### `inlineFragmentTypes`

+type: `InlineFragmentTypeOptions`
+default: `inline`

+Whether fragment types should be inlined into other operations.
+"inline" is the default behavior and will perform deep inlining fragment types within operation type definitions.
+"combine" is the previous behavior that uses fragment type references without inlining the types (and might cauuse issues with deeply nested fragment that uses list types).